arangodb/docs/3.8/monitoring-collectd-follower-status.md

 ---
 layout: default
-description: Note
+description: How to monitor the Follower status using the collectd curl_JSON plugin.
 redirect_from:
   - /3.8/cookbook/monitoring-slave-status.html # 3.5 -> 3.5
+  - monitoring-collectd-slave-status.html # 3.8 -> 3.8
 # TODO Update to Foxx 3.x or consider removing
 ---
-Monitoring replication slave
+Monitoring Replication Follower
 ============================

 **Note**: this recipe is working with ArangoDB 2.5, you need a collectd curl_json plugin with correct boolean type mapping.